derekqbrown/capstone-project/README.txt

 Note: please see the "c964-proposal-DerekBrown" file for details

 User Manual
 Before running this software, you will need to have Python 3.10 installed on your system.
-Python 3.10 can be installed by going to this link and downloading either “Windows installer (64-bit)” or “Windows installer (32-bit).”
+Python 3.10 can be installed by going to https://www.python.org/downloads/release/python-3100/ and downloading either “Windows installer (64-bit)” or “Windows installer (32-bit).”
 This guide will also use the PyCharm IDE.
 Another IDE should also work, but instructions will not be provided for an alternative IDE.
-To install PyCharm, go here.
+To install PyCharm, go to https://www.jetbrains.com/pycharm/download/ to download the Community version for free.

 In addition to Python 3.10, the following libraries will need to be installed on the system if not already installed:  pandas, tensorflow, keras, matplotlib, numpy, sklearn, and opencv-python.
 Users can install the required libraries in PyCharm  using the “Python Packages” option near the bottom.
 Follow this guide for more details.